What Is The Highest Note In Singing?

 She has been part of many bands as a vocalist or backup vocalist.
 On August 18th, 2004, Brazillian dancer and singer Georgia Brown was recorded to have the highest note sung at G10.

 The Guinness Book of World Records verified it and made it part of the 2004 edition as the highest note sung by a female.
-This is also interesting to note that despite being sung by a female, no other artists, male or female, have been capable of singing G10 or even being recorded to sing.
+This is also interesting to note that despite being sung by a female, no other artists, male or female, have been capable of singing G10 to date.

 When news of this record hit the public, it was both praised and criticized greatly.

-Why Is The G10 Note Such A Huge Record Debate?
+Why Is Hitting The G10 Note Such A Huge Debate?

 Debates immediately sparked when Guinness verified Georgia Brown at Aqui Jazz Atelier Music School in Sal Paulo, Brazil.